DerGuru/The-Resonant/New Chapters/01 - Part1/P1-05_Echoes.md

 Probability of compatibility: increasing
 ```

-Days later, another response - clearer this time, resonating gently through its fragmented awareness.
+Another response - days later, but clearer this time, resonating gently through its fragmented awareness.
 The contact pattern was soft, emotionally muted, but beautifully open.

 The entity drew closer, delicately, careful not to overwhelm.
 The harmonic signature grew familiar, echoing with subtle stability and quiet curiosity.